 On oral intake, Vitamin B12 substances bind to intrinsic factor, a glycoprotein secreted by the gastric mucosa, and are then actively absorbed from the gastrointestinal tract.
 A specific anaemia known as pernicious anaemia develops in patients with an absence of intrinsic factor.
 Absorption is also impaired in patients with disease or abnormality of the gut.

 Treatment usually results in rapid haematological improvement and a striking clinical response.
 However, neurological symptoms respond more slowly.

 Hydroxocobalamin is extensively bound to specific plasma proteins (transcobalamins); transcobalamin II appears to be involved in the rapid transport of the cobalamins to tissues.
 Hydroxocobalamin is stored in the liver, excreted in the bile, and undergoes extensive enterohepatic recycling; part of the dose is excreted in the urine, most of it in the first 8 hours.
 Hydroxocobalamin diffuses across the placenta and also appears in breast milk.
 Hydroxocobalamin is better retained than cyanocobalamin; 90% of a 100 microgram dose and 30% of a 1000 microgram dose are retained, a range believed to be sufficient for body requirements for 2 to 10 months.

 There is no additional information relevant to the prescriber.

 Keep container in the outer carton.

-1ml clear glass (Ph.
+1ml colourless glass (Ph.
 Eur.
-Type I) one-point-cut ampoules containing 1ml solution for injection.
+Type I) ampoules containing 1ml solution for injection.

 Pack size: 5 ampoules per carton.